A diamond lemma for Hecke-type algebras: Introduction

 {\bf Acknowledgements}.
 The idea for this paper germinated long ago, in response to a question of Mikhail Khovanov when I was his admiring graduate student.
 Thanks to Agustin Garcia for the impetus to release this upon the world.
 The author was supported by NSF CAREER grant DMS-1553032, and by the Sloan Foundation.
+We would also like to thank the anonymous referee for helpful suggestions, which improved the clarity of the exposition.